-North Runway will be located 1.69km to the north, and parallel, to the existing main 10/28 runway.
-It will be capable of handling all aircraft types up to Code F aircraft.
-To meet this operational brief, the runway will be 3,110m long and 75m wide with a parallel taxiway located to the south connected into the existing taxiway network.
+North Runway is located 1.69km to the north, and parallel, to the existing main 10/28 runway.
+It is capable of handling all aircraft types up to Code F aircraft.
+To meet this operational brief, the runway is 3,110m long and 75m wide with a parallel taxiway located to the south connected into the existing taxiway network.

-North Runway will be equipped with Category III B instrument landing and airfield ground lighting systems which will facilitate automatic landing in almost all low visibility conditions.
-Given the location of the runway, much of the construction is being delivered landside (outside the security restricted area) which allows for greater productivity and predictability of programme.
+North Runway is equipped with Category III B instrument landing and airfield ground lighting systems which can facilitate automatic landing in almost all low visibility conditions.
+Given the location of the runway, much of the construction was delivered landside (outside the security restricted area) which allowed for greater productivity and predictability of programme.

-One of the main challenges is, however, to integrate the runway into the existing infrastructure including linking into taxiway networks, electrical and control systems, and IAA (Irish Aviation Authority) and Met Éireann navigational and meteorological systems.
-Additionally, the operational teams from the airport and air traffic control have to plan the efficient operational use of the two-runway campus.
+One of the main challenges faced, however, was integrating the runway into the existing infrastructure including linking into taxiway networks, electrical and control systems, and IAA (Irish Aviation Authority) and Met Éireann navigational and meteorological systems.

-The project is being delivered through two main packages - the first package is complete and broadly focused on site clearance and road construction, whilst the second package, which is currently underway, covers construction of the runway, taxiways and ancillary works.
+The project was delivered through two main packages - the first package broadly focused on site clearance and road construction, whilst the second package covered the construction of the runway, taxiways and ancillary works.

 Construction Package 1 commenced in December 2016 and was completed 12 months later.
 This phase of the project involved the diversion of the Naul Road and comprised the construction of a 2.5km single 8m wide carriageway including a new priority junction and spur roads.